Dreezy305/NestJs-Interview-Questions/README.md

 Request object can be accessed by adding the @Req() decorator to the handler's signature.

+### What are providers in Nestjs

+Request object can be accessed by adding the @Req() decorator to the handler's signature.

 ```typescript
 import { Controller, Get, Req } from '@nestjs/common';
 import { Request } from 'express';